ryndon/timberhome/README.md

 # timberhome

-Building design and plans for the Teton TimberHome.
+Building designs and plans for the Teton TimberHome.